2018 Yom HaShoah Commemoration

 International Holocaust Remembrance Day

-is a scholarly lecture presented in partnership with Congregation Beth Israel on the Sunday close to November 9th, marking the Nazi state sponsored “Night of Broken Glass” of November 9, 1938.
+is a scholarly lecture presented in partnership with Congregation Beth Israel on a date close to the anniversary of the Nazi state sponsored “Night of Broken Glass” of November 9, 1938.

 Yom Hashoah | Vancouver

 features a survivor speaker and a musical program.
 Presented in partnership with the Jewish Community Centre of Greater Vancouver, it is held on the day closest to the designated date on the Jewish calendar.

 Yom Hashoah | BC Legislature